MicrosoftDocs/Dynamics-365-Operations.pl-pl/core/get-started/glossary.md

 ###### <a name="statistical-baseline-forecast"></a>**bazowa prognoza statystyczna**

-Oszacowanie przyszłego popytu utworzonego przy użyciu algorytmu prognozowania danych historycznych transakcji.
+Oszacowanie przyszłego popytu tworzone przez zastosowanie algorytmu prognozowania do danych transakcji historycznych.

 ###### <a name="supermarket"></a>**supermarket**